Go to the home page for Live Well Cheshire East

 - disability

-Hate crime can take many forms including:
+Hate crime can happen in different ways, including:

 - verbal abuse or insults - offensive leaflets and posters, abusive gestures, dumping of rubbish outside homes or through letterboxes, and bullying at school or in the workplace